CANADA FX DEBT-Potash bid continues to boost Canadian dollar

 By Claire Sibonney

-TORONTO, Aug 18 (Reuters) - The Canadian dollar rallied against its U.S. counterpart for a second day on Wednesday, supported by BHP Billiton's (BHP.AX: Quote)BLT.L takeover bid for Canada's Potash Corp (POT.TO: Quote)(POT.N: Quote).
+TORONTO, Aug 18 (Reuters) - The Canadian dollar rallied against its U.S. counterpart for a second day on Wednesday, supported by BHP Billiton's (BHP.AX)(BLT.L) takeover bid for Canada's Potash Corp (POT.TO)(POT.N).

-BHP took the $39 billion takeover offer -- the largest so far this year -- directly to shareholders on Wednesday, a day after Potash's (POT.TO: Quote) board rejected it as "grossly inadequate".
+BHP took the $39 billion takeover offer -- the largest so far this year -- directly to shareholders on Wednesday, a day after Potash's (POT.TO) board rejected it as "grossly inadequate".
 [ID:nSGE67H031]

 The bid by Anglo-Australian BHP, the world's biggest miner, has boosted the currency because a successful offer from any international player would result in the purchase of Canadian dollars.